nervosnetwork/docs/docs/tooling/neuron.md

 ### Overview

-`Overview`  displays the 「Wallet name」「Balance」「Recent Activities」「Block Number」
+`Overview`  displays the 「Wallet name」、「Balance」、「Recent Activities」、「Block Number」

 You can cross-check the `Tip Block` in `Block Number` with `Latest Block`  in [CKB-Explorer](https://explorer.nervos.org/) to make sure the node is synced.